The rescue journey of a romanian shepherd dog.

 The costs for Buster’s treatments, food and transport to and from the vets have reached 600 Euros.
 This includes various vet bills, treatments, vaccinations, haircut, lots of tinned and dry food, vitamins and fish oil as well as transport costs.
 These costs will be ongoing during his treatment and will be followed by tests, neutering, travel preparation/papers and eventual transport to us here.

 Has Buster’s story caught your heart?
 Would you like to help with a donation?
-We would be so grateful for whatever you are able to give.
+We would be so grateful for whatever you are able to give so we can support him and others like him in the future.
 You can donate using the button below, or via our charity bank account.
 If you are a UK taxpayer and would like to help more at no cost to yourself, please consider signing up for Gift Aid.
 Please contact us for details.

 Please mark your donation with ref BUSTER.

 Thank you for being with us at Buster’s side during his journey to a brighter future and for caring about this darling giant of a dog.